 While most gardeners have a healthy list of favorite OP veggies and flowers, many are more than willing to try at least a few new varieties each year.
 For example, no matter what happens, I will always grow heirloom Kentucky Wonder pole beans.
 Absolutely nothing beats this variety for consistent and abundant production, impressive disease resistance and high tolerance of the hot, droughty conditions so common in the Ozarks.
 The same is true for OP Waltham Butternut squash.
 I have grown this heirloom winter squash for the better part of 12 years and have yet to lose a single plant to the hordes of squash bugs that show up in the garden every year.

 Having my personal pet varieties doesn’t limit me to one kind of pole bean or one kind of winter squash.
-In fact, by trying new varieties, I may actually find something much better.
-Besides, I love having something new and interesting growing in the garden.
+In fact, by trying new varieties, I may actually find something much better than what I usually grow.
+Besides, I love having something new and interesting in the garden.
 It adds a tangible layer of challenge and expectation that I don’t get with the standard fare.